kubernetes/website/content/en/docs/tasks/job/automated-tasks-with-cron-jobs.md

 Jobs that do not meet their deadline in this way count as failed jobs.
 If this field is not specified, the jobs have no deadline.

-It is important to note that if the `.spec.startingDeadlineSeconds` field is set (not nil), the CronJob controller counts how many missed jobs occurred from the value of `.spec.startingDeadlineSeconds` until now.
+The CronJob controller counts how many missed schedules for a cronjob, if there were more than 100 missed schedules, the cronjob would not be scheduled.
+When `.spec.startingDeadlineSeconds` is not set, CronJob controller counts missed schedules from `status.lastScheduleTime` until now.
+For example, one cronjob is supposed to run every minute, `status.lastScheduleTime` of the cronjob is 5:00am, but now it's 7:00am, that means 120 scheules are missed, the cronjob would not be scheduled.
+If the `.spec.startingDeadlineSeconds` field is set (not nil), the CronJob controller counts how many missed jobs occurred from the value of `.spec.startingDeadlineSeconds` until now.
 For example, if it is set to `200`, it counts how many missed schedules occurred in the last 200 seconds.
-If there were more than 100 missed schedules, the cronjob would not be scheduled.
+In such case, if there were more than 100 missed schedules in the last 200 seconds, the cronjob would not be scheduled.

 ### Concurrency Policy